WaveBeans/wave-blog/using-jupyter/readme.md

 )
 ```

-The data is being returned wrapped as a result container which we also need to define, it's much simpler, based on the [Table Service documentation](https://wavebeans.io/docs/http/#table-service) and keeps value of class we've just defined:
+The data is being returned wrapped as a result container which we also need to define.
+It's much simpler, based on the [Table Service documentation](https://wavebeans.io/docs/http/#table-service) and keeping the `value` as class we've just defined:

 ```kotlin
 data class Result(val offset: Long, val value: FftSample)